fesanmar/Stilpy/docs/usage.rst

                 End: 2019-12-19 17:00:35
                 Duration: 1:30:35

+If we have two records that will be conform an interval add an extra argument this will be the expected behaviour:

+* if the key is present in both records with the same value, that value will be used to populate the new attribute
+* if the key is present in both records with different values, the attribute will be populated with a tuple whose first element is the value the start record's value for that key, and the second will be the end record's value for that key
+* if the key is present just in one of the records, its value will be used to populate the attribute

 But what happens if we want different iterators, one per element of the group?
 Let’s say that we want a iterator for every employee.
 You can easily have it.
 In fact you will get a list of ``TimeGaps`` objects, one for each employee.
 You